A device which uses low-level laser light as a treatment for hair loss has been involved in a new trial in Taiwan.

 Clinically-proven hair loss treatment

-At Belgravia clients who want to address their receding hairline or thinning hair caused by male pattern baldness are offered tailored hairloss solutions in the form of programmes featuring the once-a-day oral pill finasteride 1mg alongside recommended formulations of the topical drug, minoxidil.
+Men who want to address their receding hairline, or thinning hair caused by male pattern baldness, generally have the option of following a treatment course featuring either or both of the only two MHRA licensed and FDA approved treatments: the once-a-day oral pill finasteride 1mg and/or suitable formulations of the topical drug, minoxidil.

-Each of these drugs has a complementary action, which Belgravia’s experienced hair loss professionals find makes them the perfect pairing for a two-pronged combination treatment course.
-Finasteride acts to block the dihydrotestosterone (DHT) which causes hair miniaturisation – and can ultimately lead to baldness in the affected areas around the top of the scalp – in people with genetic hairloss.
-Applications of high strength minoxidil can be applied directly to the scalp where needed, either once or twice per day as advised.
+Finasteride 1mg acts to block the dihydrotestosterone (DHT) which causes hair follicle miniaturisation – and can ultimately lead to baldness in the affected areas around the top of the scalp – in people with genetic hairloss.
+Directed doses of high strength minoxidil can be applied directly to the scalp where needed, either once or twice per day as instructed.

-These key medications can be further bolstered by adding additional hair growth boosters into the mix.
-These include premium hair growth supplements developed exclusively by Belgravia, called Hair Vitalics for Men, and the HairMax LaserComb which is included free of charge with most annual Belgravia treatment plans.
+Supplementary hair growth supporting products can be used in addition to these medications; these include premium hair growth supplements developed exclusively by Belgravia, called Hair Vitalics for Men, and the HairMax LaserComb.
 The well-established device is FDA-cleared, meaning there was sufficient evidence provided to the American Food and Drug Administration following clinical trials to show that the device effectively helps to prevent hair loss, whilst also meeting the relevant safety and tolerability criteria.

 Scientific studies on cell cultures have shown that laser light energy penetrates soft tissue and increases the action of a key molecule that is a major carrier of energy from one reaction site to another in all living cells.
 These findings mean that using the LaserComb can help to improve and speed up hair growth and revitalise, thicken and strengthen existing hair.
 The device is seldom used on its own, however, as it is at its most effective for preventing baldness when used as part of a tailored treatment course for eight minutes, three times per week.